Tips for Vegetarians: How to Optimize Your Diet

 I can remember the day I became a vegetarian pretty clearly.
-It was 5 years ago now–before I had even decided to become a dietitian and around the time my interest in nutrition was slowly starting to peak.
+It was over a decade ago now, before I had even decided to become a dietitian and around the time my interest in nutrition was slowly starting to peak.

 My older sister had already been a vegetarian for a few years at the time and I was finally at the point where my mom’s threats of “if you become a vegetarian, you have to cook for yourself” didn’t jolt me anymore.

-So I set a date that was going to be day #1 of no meat…and then I drove to Panda Express and ordered orange chicken.
+So I set a date that was going to be the first day of no meat…and then I drove to Panda Express and ordered orange chicken.

 Believe it or not, it was a total accident.
 Mid-bite, I realized that I had forgotten about my new vegetarian diet but it was already too late.
 I finished the rest of my meal and then haven’t had meat since that day (minus the occasional slip up, usually involving soups and mysterious floating ingredients…oops).